HIV/AIDS Clinical Preceptorship Program

-This one to two-day educational program is a clinic-based preceptorship for health care providers where they will observe and work with an HIV expert physician preceptor.
+This one or two day educational program is a clinic-based preceptorship for health care providers during which they will observe and work with an HIV expert preceptor.
 Preceptorships will be designed to meet the specific needs of individual trainees based on current levels of experience and practice settings.
 Preceptors will focus on the care and treatment of HIV+ patients within the context of a comprehensive, continuum of care model.
 A combination of didactic and experiential instruction will include HIV risk assessment, diagnosis of primary HIV and opportunistic infections, therapeutic interventions (i.e., drug treatment regimens including managing side effects, salvage therapies, and adherence strategies), and prevention with positives.
 Instruction will also include strategies for effectively addressing patients’ psychosocial needs related to mental health and substance abuse issues and social support.
-Participants (preceptees) will observe at least 4 HIV+ patient work-ups under the guidance of the preceptor.
+Participants (preceptees) will observe at least 4 HIV-infected patient work-ups under the guidance of the preceptor.

 For more information about our preceptorship program contact Julene Weaver.

 Upon completion of this program, attendees should be able to:

 - Diagnose primary HIV infection

 - Conduct baseline evaluation of newly diagnosed HIV-infected patients

 - Cite principles underlying Antiretroviral Therapy (ART) initiation and maintenance